On my recent trip to Atlanta I was the last person to board my plane.

 Wearing a fragrance will make you more attractive to women.
 In choosing a mate, smell is most important for women.
 In a European study it was shown that while visual cues are most important for men in choosing a woman, scent is the most powerful factor for women in choosing men.
 A man uses his eyes first and foremost, while a woman uses her nose (even if she doesn’t know it!).

 Additionally, women have a better and more finely-tuned sense of smell.
 Starting at birth, women consistently outperform men in smell tests, in both identification and detection.
 In fact, women’s noses are even specifically tuned to be sensitive to male pheromones (scented sex hormones).
 Fragrances combine with these scents to form an even more memorable and attractive olfactory experience.
+(Make sure to check out our article about how to know if a woman likes you).

 A fragrance can foster deeper emotional connections with people.
 Smell is the most powerful sense.
 It is in fact 150,000 times more sensitive than your vision, and capable of perhaps detecting over a trillion unique odors (our puny eyes can only detect about 7,000,000 colors, and that’s a high estimate).
 Smell also triggers memories better than any of the other senses because the olfactory bulb is directly connected to the limbic system, sometimes called the “emotional brain.”
 Powerful and unique scents = deep, emotional connection.
 Some of my only memories of my father are the way he smelled when he hugged me as he headed off to work.
 If I smell that same scent now, a picture of him comes flooding back to me.